Episode 30 – 21st October 2020

 2018 Chianti, Governo All’uso Tuscany, Cecchi, Italy (£11.99, reduced to £8.99 in a Mix Six deal, www.majestic.co.uk).

 Ignore the rather simplistic label and bathe your palate in this rather hedonistic Sangiovese.
 There is a shocking amount of flavour and succulence here and this is presumably because this wine is made in the 14th century Governo method!
 In the olden days, weaker wines and slow ferments were boosted by the addition of grape must from partially dried grapes.
-This gave the wines a boost of intensity and depth of flavour and while we don’t necessarily need to employ this sort of technique today, because we are so much more knowledgeable in the vineyard, it is a quirky way of turbo-charging your wine!
-This new discovery at Majestic is mind-blowing value at the Mis Six rate given the super-smooth palate, varietal accuracy and prodigious length of this wine.
+This gave the wines an injection of intensity and depth of flavour and while we don’t necessarily need to employ this sort of technique today, because we are so much more knowledgeable in the vineyard, it is a quirky way of turbo-charging your wine!
+This new discovery at Majestic is mind-blowing value at the Mix Six rate given the super-smooth palate, varietal accuracy and prodigious length of this wine.
 It is unmissable!

 2018 Calmel & Joseph, Les Crus, Terrasses du Larzac, Languedoc, France (£13.99, Waitrose & www.waitrosecellar.com).